Complete rules of Physics Brawl Online

 Breach of Rules

-• In the case of a substantial suspicion of a breach of the Competition Rules or the Rules of Conduct, the chief organizer has a right to perform extraordinary measures to confirm or rebut the suspicion and to prevent the continuation of disallowed conduct.
+• In the case of a substantial suspicion of a breach of the Competition Rules or the Rules of Conduct, the head organizer has a right to perform special measures to confirm or rebut the suspicion and to prevent the continuation of disallowed conduct.

-• In the case of a less serious breach of rules, the chief organizer or a committee designated for this task by the chief organizer can decide on the removal of a certain number of points of a team based on the severity of the breach.
+• In the case of a less serious breach of rules, the head organizer or a committee designated for this task by the head organizer can decide on the removal of a certain number of points from a team based on the severity of the breach.

 • Organizers are allowed to disqualify a team that commits a severe breach of rules.

-• In the case of an extremely severe breach of the Competition Rules or the Rules of Conduct, the Central Committee of the competition may decide to ban participation in the competition in the subsequent years or another punishment, to the members of the team and/or to any of the schools they come from.
+• In the case of an extremely severe breach of the Competition Rules or the Rules of Conduct, the Central Committee of the competition may decide to ban participation in the competition in the subsequent years or another punishment, to the competitors of the team and/or to any of the schools they come from.
+The organizer also reserves the right to share information about rule violations with the organizers of other competitions and activities organized or promoted by the CUNI MFF and with representatives of the competitors' schools.

-• Extremely severe breaches of rules involve especially any intentional attempt to obtain the problems or their solutions before the competition, their publication, or disclosure to other participants of the competition.
-Any intentional attempts to impede the smooth running of the competition to the other participants or the organizers, or an attack on the competition server, are also understood as extremely severe breaches of rules.
+• Extremely severe breaches of rules involve any intentional attempt to obtain the problems or their solutions before the competition, their publication, or disclosure to anybody outside their team.
+Any intentional attempts to impede the smooth running of the competition to the other participants or the organizers, or an attack on the competition server are also understood as extremely severe breaches of rules.

 ADDITIONAL REMARKS